tssig/tssig-go/README.md

 ## Questions...

-### What does a TSSIg signed time stamp look like?
+### What does a TSSig signed time stamp look like?
 ```json
 {
     "issuer": {